andreytikholoz/ProxyBand-test-task/README.md

 # Test task Tikholoz Andriy

 ___
+## Requirements
+### For building and running the application you need:
+* JDK 11
+* Maven 3
+* MongoDB installed locally(all connection properties are in *application.properties*)

+### How to start service locally
+1. Build the jar file: for this you need to do: *mvn clean install*;
+2. Make sure that the folder called *java* which is in the path *target/generated-sources/test-task/src/main/java* is marked as sources;
+3. Execute the main method in the *Application* class.

 ## General info
-####This project is the implementation of the test task.
+#### This project is the implementation of the test task.
-####Realized in this version: project implementation with registration of user, create, update and delete of note.
+#### Realized in this version: project implementation with registration of user, create, update and delete of note.
 * Both a registered user and an anonymous user can create a post.
 * Verification that the user is registered occurs through Basic Auth.
 * Registered users and anonymous can get a list of all notes.